-We are mentoring the next generation of leaders in this Peace and Reconciliation (PAR) vision and mission for which we’ve been sent as missionaries.
-This PAR Movement is now being carried by three ‘organizational vehicles’ — PeaceBuilders Community, Inc. (PBCI), Coffee for Peace Corp.
-(CfPC) and AJM Planning and Design (AJM).
-These young leaders are experimenting to organize themselves to run a social enterprise to sustain this PAR Movement.
+We are now in a three-year transition process to give way to the next generation of leaders in this Peace and Reconciliation (PAR) vision and mission for which we were sent by Mennonite Church Canada as missionaries in 2006.
+This PAR Movement is now being carried by three ‘organizational vehicles’ — Coffee for Peace (CFP), PeaceBuilders Community, Inc. (PBCI), and ProducePeace+ (PP+).
+The young leaders heading these social enterprises — Tala Alngag Bautista, Sihaya Ansibod, and Bennette Grace Mañulit — are beginning to organize themselves to run a sustainable and regenerative PAR Movement.

 Seeking points of convergence of three organizations.
-PBCI, CfPC and AJM are legally distinct from each other but are exploring the possibility to function as one inclusive development consulting group.
+PBCI, CFP and PP+ are legally distinct from each other but are exploring the possibility to function as one inclusive development group.

 PBCI is a non-profit organization that trains peace and reconciliation leaders and field volunteers — like conflict transformation specialists, restorative justice practitioners, and inclusive development leaders — who are dreaming and working together for a just, radical, and active non-violent transformation of our beautiful land.
 PBCI normally works in partnership with religious institutions, civil society organizations, political fronts, business corporations, and government agencies.

-CfPC is a for-profit corporation.
-While doing profitable business, CfPC addresses social issues that concern our farmers, our environment, and the peace situation in our land.
-CfPC is committed to multiply justice-oriented social enterprises in the coffee industry.
-CfPC is also the primary social enterprise model in this PAR Movement practicing the principles and ethics of inclusive, sustainable, and regenerating development.
+CFP is a for-profit corporation.
+While doing profitable business, CFP addresses social issues that concern our farmers, our environment, and the peace situation in our land.
+CFP is committed to multiply justice-oriented social enterprises in the coffee industry.
+CFP is also the primary social enterprise model in this PAR Movement practicing the principles and ethics of inclusive, sustainable, and regenerating development.

 Mentoring new leaders.
 Starting this year and in the following years to come, we will invest most of our time and energy equipping and empowering a new generation of leaders through the PeaceBuilders School of Leadership (PBSL).
 PBSL is the continuing education program for current PBCI staff, consultants, and selected volunteers; it is also the training and qualifying program for PBCI’s prospective Peace and Reconciliation (PAR) seminar facilitators, consultants and new staff candidates.

-Meet the new members of our senior leadership team who are going through basic and advanced programs at PBSL:
+Meet the new members of our senior leadership team who have completed the basic and advanced programs at PBSL:

 Bennette Grace Tenecio-Manulit.
 Bennette holds a bachelor’s and a master’s degree in Clinical Psychology from the University of the Philippines in Diliman, Quezon City.
 She served as PBCI’s director of support operations for several years.
 She made sure that our field workers — both paid and volunteer staff — were adequately cared for through her administrative and financial management skills.
 In those times of emergencies due to war and natural disasters, Bennette and her team proved to be efficient and effective in their logistical operations.
 Her advanced leadership and management skills brought her to lead a national project of the Philippine Relief and Development Services, the relief and development arm of the Philippine Council of Evangelical Churches.
-At present, she’s running her own inclusive business with her husband, Norman.
-Bennette also serves as vice president for public relations at Coffee for Peace Corp.
+At present, she’s developing ProducePeace+.
+Bennette also serves as Vice President for Public Relations at Coffee for Peace, Inc.

 Inclusive development consulting group.
 As we are getting deeply immersed in divided communities because of unresolved conflicts, the more we are becoming aware of the need for inclusive economic development as a critical aspect of our peace and reconciliation mission.
 Inclusive Development is based on three pillars: